These chicken Curry Noodles are all sorts of comforting and are super simple and quick to rustle up from store cupboard ingredients!

 - Add the noodles and bamboo shoots, then cook for 30-60 seconds to warm through.

-- Add the juice from the lime just before serving and sprinkle with the cashew nuts.
+- Add the juice from the lime and the fish sauce to taste just before serving and then sprinkle with the cashew nuts.